ghewgill/ssh-otp/README.md

 Modify the paths for `python` and `ssh-otp.py` as appropriate.

 The `4rr7kc47sc5a2fgt` is a secret key that you should generate yourself (obviously, don't use this one).
 If you like, you can [generate a new secret key at random.org][2], or use any other method you trust.
-They key is a 16-character base32 (0-9a-v) string, so if you're using random.org, substitute any other letters or numbers for w-z.
+They key is a 16-character base32 (a-z2-7) string, so if you're using random.org, substitute any other letters or numbers for 0, 1, 8, and 9.

 Configure your Google Authenticator mobile app by adding a new entry with the same secret key.
 Be sure the clock on your mobile device is reasonably synchronised with your ssh server.